Optimize Tweets with Cards

 With Twitter Cards, you can attach rich photos, videos and media experiences to Tweets, helping to drive traffic to your website.
 Simply add a few lines of markup to your webpage, and users who Tweet links to your content will have a “Card” added to the Tweet that’s visible to their followers.

-The Tweet embedded below shows a Player Card along with 140 characters:
+The Tweet embedded below shows a Player Card along with the text of the Tweet:

 The different Card types each have a beautiful consumption experience built for Twitter’s web and mobile clients: